 Auerbach Lecture Series

 Each year, the Hartford Art School has the opportunity to welcome visiting artists for a series of lectures through the Auerbach Lecture Series.
-This series of lectures are a great opportunity for UHart students, alumni, and members of the community to engage with compelling artists in a variety of art forms.
+All lectures are free, and a great opportunity for UHart students, alumni, and members of the community to engage with compelling artists in a variety of art forms.

 The series is made possible every year by The Beatrice Fox Auerbach Foundation Fund of the Hartford Art School Endowment, Inc.